 COVID vaccination requirements to enter Bali

-At the time of writing, travelers must be fully vaccinated (including a booster vaccination) to enter Indonesia without PCR testing and quarantine.
-In other words, in most cases you need to have received three COVID vaccinations.
-If you have not, you will be required to provide a negative PCR test, and you will also be required to complete a 5 day quarantine.
+As of May 25, 2023 travelers must be fully vaccinated to enter Indonesia without PCR testing and quarantine.
+In other words, in most cases you need to have two doses (or 1 with J&J) COVID vaccinations.
+If you have not, you will be required to provide a negative PCR test, and you will also be required to complete a 5 day quarantine in approved hotel facility.

 We actually experienced doing a 5 day quarantine when we entered Indonesia early in 2022.
 It was required for everyone entering the country back then.
 While it was not absolutely horrible, I can think of a lot of other places we would rather be than sitting in a hotel room for 5 days with subpar food delivered to our door every day.
 So if you can avoid doing a quarantine, we would highly suggest it!
 The situation surrounding COVID vaccination requirements has been fluid, and we recommend that you check the current requirements at the U.S. Embassy and Consulates in Indonesia website here before coming: